Agate

 Where does it come from?

-Until the beginning of the 19th century, the most important agate deposits were located in Idar-Oberstein, in the Rhineland Palatinate (Germany).
-This site, now closed, produced stones of medium size but of a remarkable color: the agates did not need to be dyed afterwards.
+Until the early 19th century, the most important agate deposits were located in Idar-Oberstein, in the Rhenish Palatinate (Germany).
+This site, now closed, produced medium-sized stones with a remarkable color: the agates did not need to be dyed afterwards.

-Today, the main deposits are in Brazil (Rio Grande do Sul) and in northern Uruguay.
-The color of the mined stones is mostly gray and requires dyeing.
+Today, the main deposits are found in Brazil (Rio Grande do Sul) and northern Uruguay.
+The color of the extracted stones is mainly gray and requires dyeing.

-As agate is sensitive to high heat and prone to dehydration, it is not recommended to clean its stone using steam or ultrasonic cleaning.
+As agate is sensitive to high heat and prone to dehydration, it is not recommended to clean your stone with steam or ultrasonic cleaning.

-But mounted as a jewel, it is not a fragile stone.
-Water and washing-up liquid are enough to gently clean your jewellery.
+However, when mounted in jewelry, it is not a fragile stone.
+Water and dish soap are enough to gently clean your jewelry.